Pregnancy Calorie Needs Calculator

 How many extra calories do you need per day during each trimester of pregnancy?

-In the first trimester, most guidelines indicate no additional calories are required beyond your normal intake, as the fetus is very small and growth is primarily cellular.
-The second trimester calls for approximately 340 extra kcal/day to support rapid fetal growth, placental development, and increased maternal blood volume.
-The third trimester requires the most energy — around 450 extra kcal/day — as the fetus gains the most weight and fat stores are built.
-These are averages; your actual needs depend on activity level, pre-pregnancy weight, and whether you are carrying multiples.
+In the first trimester, most guidelines (IOM, WHO, NHS) indicate no additional calories are required beyond your pre-pregnancy intake, since the fetus is very small and growth is primarily cellular rather than mass-accumulating.
+The second trimester calls for approximately +340 kcal/day to support rapid fetal growth, placental development, and a 40–50% increase in maternal blood volume.
+The third trimester requires the most energy — around +450 kcal/day — as the fetus gains the most absolute weight (≈225 g/week) and fat stores are built rapidly.
+These are averages; your actual needs vary with activity level, pre-pregnancy weight, and whether you are carrying multiples.
+Twin pregnancies typically need an extra ~300 kcal/day beyond these singleton figures.

 What should I eat to meet increased calorie needs during pregnancy?

-Rather than eating 'anything' to hit your calorie target, focus on nutrient-dense foods: lean proteins (chicken, legumes, eggs), complex carbohydrates (oats, sweet potato, brown rice), healthy fats (avocado, nuts, olive oil), and calcium-rich dairy or fortified alternatives.
-Each extra 340–450 kcal window is best filled with two small, balanced snacks rather than one large addition.
-Key micronutrients to prioritise include folate, iron, calcium, DHA, and vitamin D, many of which are covered by a quality prenatal vitamin.
-Avoid filling extra calories with ultra-processed foods high in sugar and saturated fat.
+Focus on nutrient-dense foods rather than calorie-dense junk food: lean proteins (chicken, fish low in mercury, legumes, eggs), complex carbohydrates (oats, sweet potato, brown rice, quinoa), healthy fats (avocado, nuts, olive oil), and calcium-rich dairy or fortified alternatives.
+Each extra 340–450 kcal window is best filled with two small balanced snacks rather than one large addition, especially in the third trimester when stomach capacity is reduced.
+Key micronutrients to prioritize include folate (400–800 µg/day; from leafy greens and fortified grains), iron (27 mg/day; lean red meat, lentils), calcium (1,000 mg/day; dairy, broccoli), DHA (200–300 mg/day; fatty fish), and vitamin D (600 IU/day).
+Many of these are partially covered by a quality prenatal vitamin.
+Avoid filling extra calories with ultra-processed foods high in added sugar and saturated fat.

 Why do calorie needs not increase in the first trimester of pregnancy?